carlyh-micb/JustDocs_schemas/index.md

 Because this work is all done within GitHub, the complete history of changes is available using GitHub Commit history tools.

+## Add to the Library

+Note: Under active development

 With data that you have or intend to collect, describe your data using the [Semantic Engine](https://www.semanticengine.org).
 You will download a .zip version of your schema which is a machine-readable version.
 Then on the main page of the Semantic Engine drag-and-drop your schema and generate a markdown version.

 In GitHub upload your markdown file (which you can rename) to the schema folder.
 Edit this file to add the following markdown text to the top: